Information for MicroMasters Learners

 - Reach: Our courses are open to anyone with computer and internet access - there are no formal prerequisites.
 Anyone can participate!

 - Rigor: Courses offer the same challenge as residential MIT classes - and combine theoretical tools with practical skill-building.

-- Credit: Learners admitted to the blended Master’s program will earn MIT credit for their MicroMasters courses.
+- Credit: Learners admitted to the blended Master’s program will earn MIT credit for their MicroMasters program courses.

 - The Challenges of Global Poverty (Introductory): Some previous exposure to economics and familiarity with statistics will be helpful but not required.

 - Foundations of Development Policy (Advanced): Presumes familiarity with calculus, a basic understanding of statistics and econometrics, and familiarity with introductory microeconomics.
 R will also be used extensively and an introductory module will be provided.